Policies > P204: RESEARCH AND TEACHING ACTIVITIES INVOLVING USE OF VERTEBRATE ANIMALS

 - The faculty, staff, and students at the University are required to comply with these regulations.

 - These regulations also apply to visitors, users of campus facilities, and users of off-campus University facilities.

 - Non Stony Brook University users of campus facilities and users of off-campus University facilities must enter into appropriate agreement(s) with the University.

 - Any research or teaching activity involving the use of live vertebrate animals much be approved by the Institutional Animal Care and Use Committee (IACUC) prior to ordering animals and prior to commencement of the activity.

-- Except as stated in #4 -7 below all vertebrate animals for research or teaching use must be obtained through the Division of Laboratory Animal Resources (DLAR).
-If a University purchase order is unacceptable to the supplier, the DLAR must be informed in order to determine whether another supplier may be contacted.
+- Except as stated below all vertebrate animals for research or teaching use must be obtained through the Division of Laboratory Animal Resources (DLAR).
+If a University purchase order isn’t acceptable to the supplier, the DLAR must be informed in order to determine whether another supplier may be contacted.